The man I loved to love…

 So onto books, as I mainly read biographies and autobiographies these wouldn’t be eligible for this blogathon, so what about fiction?
 I did fancy Holden Caulfield from Catcher in the Rye (1951) as a teen, but no literary crushes since then unless you can include autobiographies in which case, Larry Hagman continued to reign from his Dallas days closely followed by Jack Nicholson if his unofficial biography is to be believed.

-TV world is full of gorgeous actors, in my teens the previously mentioned Larry Hagman, Robert Wagner and Robert Vaughn were adored from afar.
+TV world is full of gorgeous actors, in my teens, the previously mentioned Larry Hagman, Robert Wagner and Robert Vaughn were adored from afar.
 I duly wrote to them, but the nearest I got to a signed photo was a return to sender from Vaughn via Hollywood.
 My dad tried to placate my adolescent upset by telling me the stamped envelope – still with its letter in – was worth more money than a signed photo, but it didn’t work.
-As this response, lead me to imagining the three actors sitting in a pub laughing hysterically at my youthful yearnings.
+This response, lead me to imagine the three actors sitting in a pub laughing hysterically at my youthful yearnings.